9 Ways to Take Care of Yourself When You Have Depression

 If you’re having a difficult time connecting with others, volunteer, join a support group or find like-minded people online on blogs and social media sites, she suggests.
 You also can ask loved ones to encourage you to socialize when you need it.

-Living with Depression9.
-Create a healthy space.
+9. Create a healthy space.
 According to Serani, “… research says that creating a nurturing space can help you revitalize your mind, body and soul.”
 She suggests opening the shades and letting sunlight in.
 There’s also evidence that scent can minimize stress, improve sleep and boost immunity.
 Lemon and lavender have been shown to improve depression.

 Serani says that you can use everything from essential oils to candles to soap to incense.
 She prefers lavender, lilac, vanilla and mango.
 If you’re sensitive to fragrance, she recommends diluting essential oils, buying flowers or even using dried fruit.